RajatShinde3/moviesnow_backend/docs/WORKFLOW.md

 Why this mode is cost‑optimal
 - No server compute for rebuilds; all heavy work happens once on your workstation/CI
 - Bundles (season ZIPs) and masters are uploaded and then simply presigned for download
-- Streaming uses only three HLS tiers to keep storage + CDN behavior predictable
+- Streaming uses only three progressive tiers to keep storage + CDN behavior predictable

 ## Endpoint Index (by area)